otnateos/spring-S3PropertyLoader/README.md

 ## Future improvements
 * Add support for DynamoDB property locations: using a DynamoDB table as property storage
 * Add support for external REST service property location: using an external REST interface to get properties

+## Acknowledgements
+* Thanks to Paolo "PJ" Franzoni for helping me debug :-)